 5. Hit Up Some Desert Hiking Trails

-The north Scottsdale area has over 41,000 acres of parks and 200 miles of hiking trails for every season and fitness level.
+The north Scottsdale area has over 41,000 acres of parks and 200 miles of hiking trails for every season and fitness level, even ones perfect for little family hikes.
 From the front entrance of our Scottsdale Resort, you can actually see the challenging, four-mile hike to Tom’s Thumb off in the distance.

 - If you’re trekking to Tom’s Thumb, hike ¾ of a mile past the thumb on the “lookout trail” and look south, off in the distance.
 You’ll see the giant 500-foot water fountain in Fountain Hills, Arizona.

 - If that sounds like too much, try the 2.5-mile hike to the top of Camelback Mountain.
 It’s a popular but steep trek, so be sure to take your time and rest in the shade.
 And definitely snap a few pics while you’re at the top of the valley below through the “window” in the rock.

 - My personal favorite, and the ultimate day hike, is about three hours north near Flagstaff, Arizona.
 It’s a 10-mile summit to Humphrey’s Peak, a hike worth bragging about to all your friends.
 Once you’re at the top, see if you can spot the Grand Canyon and Meteor Crater, and don’t forget to sign the book!

 6. Feel Your Jaw Drop as You Take in Grand Canyon Views

 Yes, I had to include the Grand Canyon on my list.
 It’s one of the Seven Natural Wonders of the World for a reason!
 And while it’s not technically near Scottsdale, it’s well worth the day trip to see the layers upon layers of colorful rocks that attest to millions of years of history.